Parabiosis (Homeland): Plot

 Carrie (Claire Danes) asks Saul (Mandy Patinkin) to fetch copies of the leaked CIA documents, voicing her theory that the Russians are trying to kill her due to something contained in the documents.
 Saul refuses to help her, but his suspicions are soon aroused when he notices that he is being followed by a surveillance detail.
 He learns from Allison (Miranda Otto) that Dar Adal (F. Murray Abraham) ordered the surveillance.
 During a heated argument, Adal accuses Saul of being in league with the Israelis, and proclaims that Saul will be subjected to a polygraph test.

 Carrie returns to Jonas (Alexander Fehling) at their hideaway, who tells her that Quinn wandered off while severely bleeding and is probably dead.
-Jonas gives Carrie an ultimatum, telling her it's time to notify the authorities and to come home with him, but Carrie stays behind.
+Jonas gives Carrie an ultimatum, telling her it is time to notify the authorities and to come home with him, but Carrie stays behind.
 With nowhere else to turn, she asks Otto Düring (Sebastian Koch) for access to a private airplane, explaining that she brings ruin to everyone around her and that she wants to simply disappear.

 Quinn (Rupert Friend) is rehabilitated by Hussein, a doctor who resides with a group of Syrian jihadists.
 The leader of the group, Hajik (Jarreth Merz), is released from prison due to his prosecution being based on the CIA's illegal spying.
 Hajik suspects Quinn of being an American spy, but Quinn is able to convince the rest of the group that he is a mercenary.
 When Quinn is healthy enough to leave, he is attacked by Hajik.
 Quinn kills him in hand-to-hand combat.

-Saul arrives at the station to find that much of his clearances have been revoked, and that he's locked out of the computer system.
+Saul arrives at the station to find that most of his clearances have been revoked, and that he is locked out of the computer system.
 Saul sneaks onto Mills' computer to copy the leaked documents and then goes to a private club owned by Düring.
 He asks Düring to deliver the documents to Carrie.
 They are quickly accosted by CIA personnel.
 The CIA men find nothing after thoroughly searching Saul and Düring, and then take Saul away.
 When Düring stops at the coat check before leaving, he discovers that Saul had already left the documents in his coat pocket.
 Düring presents the documents to Carrie before she boards the airplane.